phillyslick/philaspice/README.md

+DAMNIT NEW VARIANT DOES NOT CROP!

 search suggesstions complete - but functionality isn't quite there - hmm...
+STILL NEED TO DECIDE WHICH UPS SERVICE GOING TO USE...
+SET ON EXPENSIVE ON RIGHT NOW

-Empty whole cart perhaps
+Empty whole cart perhaps?

-why isn't accordion opening on live site? orders/new doesn't redirect on live site...
+why isn't accordion opening on live site? - could be that you need to use it in the hide callback..

-webmaster tools and search and shutff dynamic address and footer info
+webmaster tools and search and shutff

+dynamic address and footer info / or get some of the real info...

-fill in more dummy content i guess.. write up Help Section for the site. / View site thingy
+write up Help Section for the site. / View site thingy

-DESKTOP / LAPTOP TESTING
+He's probably more happy on gmail?
+Already set up essentially, I can create whatever accounts: also - names of email accounts to create
+TITLES ON BACKENDS